 If you want to break yourself in for your first time paragliding, San Gil has an easier option, which takes you around 600m above some rolling hills.
-In August 2019, this costs 80k COP and typically leaves San Gil at 2pm.
+This costs 80k COP and typically leaves San Gil at 2pm.

 For major adventurers, you can find tours in San Gil that include canyoning, rappelling (abseiling), free jumping and rock climbing.
-These start at 10am and cost 90k COP including transport and refreshments.
+Booking in the office of Paravolar, these tours start at 10am and cost 90k COP including transport and refreshments.

 4. Rappelling down the Juan Curi waterfall

 For 60k COP, you can abseil down the 70m of Cascada Juan Curi.
 Again, this tour does not include transport so your accommodation will need to point out which bus to get to, and it’s only available to do in the morning (must be reserved the day before).
 You can also just visit the waterfall for the day without rappelling.
 Learn more about how to have a fantastic trip from San Gil to Juan Curi here.